 <IonContent fullscreen><IonItem className="center margin-top"><IonInputvalue={phoneNumber}className="input"autocapitalize="off"type="tel"placeholder="Phone Number ex. +4433234454"onIonChange={(e) => setPhoneNumber(e.detail.value!)}clearInput></IonInput></IonItem>{loading ? (<div className="center margin-top"><IonSpinner /></div>) : (<IonButtonexpand="block"color="success"shape="round"onClick={submitHandler}>Submit</IonButton>)}</IonContent>

-state indicates that something (an HTTP request) is happening in the background, and the application gives the user a visual cue (<IonSpinner/>
+The loading state indicates that something (an HTTP request) is happening in the background, and the application gives the user a visual cue (<IonSpinner/>).

 Submit the user's phone number